XMUDeepLIT/Awesome-Self-Evolving-Agents/README.md

 </div> -->

-This repository contains a curated list of resources on Self-Evolving Agents, which are classified according to "[**Agentic Self-Evolving for Large Language Models**]()".
+This repository contains a curated list of resources on Self-Evolving Agents, which are classified according to "[**A Systematic Survey of Self-Evolving Agents: From Model-Centric to Environment-Driven Co-Evolution**](https://www.researchgate.net/publication/401016261_A_Systematic_Survey_of_Self-Evolving_Agents_From_Model-Centric_to_Environment-Driven_Co-Evolution)".
 Continuously updating, stay tuned!

-# 🍀 Citation
-If you find this survey helpful, please cite our paper:

 # 🎉 News